-This transcribed history of the Swift Creek area of Autauga County in the History of Autauga County, Alabama was written around 1886 by Shadrack Mims
+This excerpt is a transcribed history of the Swift Creek area of Autauga County in the History of Autauga County, Alabama was written around 1886 by Shadrack Mims

 In 1886, the land lying between these two streams in Autauga County was thin pine land which was not noticed in the early settlement of the Autauga County, except for the sake of the pine timber which was used not only in the surrounding County, but was waggoned over to Lowndes, as that County was scarce of pine timber.
 A great deal of it was rafted down the river to different points between there and Mobile.
 In the course of time, however, this land was pretty thickly settled up and the land though poor was found to produce both corn and cotton.